uheinema/Building-processing-libs-with-APDE/README.md

 Almost there:

-After a successful build, I can find the compiled packet at `build/bin/classes/my/cool/stuff/...`
+After a successful build, I can find the compiled packet .class files at `build/bin/classes/my/cool/stuff/...`
+On other platforms, search for Indicstor.class ...

 What we need is a `MyStuff.jar` like
 -  MyStuff.jar
- -- my
+ - -- my
-  --- cool
+  - --- cool
-   ---- stuff
+   - ---- stuff
-    ------ ...
+    - ...

 located in
 `Sketchbook/libraries/MyStuff/library/`